olmofe/AltSchool_AKS_WebApps/README.md

 The scope of this guide does not cover private repos or air-gapped envoronments.

 - paste the `socks-git-repo.yaml` content in rancher and select `Create`
+- If unedited, Fleet will now track the manifests of socks shop and logging

 > You can also use the form UI to add the GitRepo details.
 - Check the status of what the fleet is doing